itom-project/itom/docs/userDoc/source/02_installation/install_all-in-one_development_setup_creation.rst

 * Copy the installed **Python** folder into the **${MAINDIR}**/3rdParty/Python folder.
 * Deinstall it again.

+.. note:

+    You have to copy the installed folder, rename and deinstall it does not work!

 Creating prebuild version of Qt
 ````````````````````````````````